solo-io/gloo/docs/content/guides/traffic_management/hello_world/_index.md

   state: 1
 ```

 By default the upstream created is rather simple.
 It represents a specific kubernetes service.
 However, the petstore application is a swagger service.
-Gloo can discover this swagger spec, but by default Gloo's function discovery features are turned off to improve performance.
+Gloo Edge can discover this swagger spec, but by default Gloo Edge's function discovery features are turned off to improve performance.
 To enable Function Discovery Service (fds) on our petstore, we need to label the namespace.

 ```shell
 kubectl label namespace default  discovery.solo.io/function_discovery=enabled
 ```

-Now Gloo's function discovery will discover the swagger spec.
+Now Gloo Edge's function discovery will discover the swagger spec.
 Fds populated our Upstream with the available rest endpoints it implements.

 ```shell
 glooctl get upstream default-petstore-8080